 Not all breast milk is created equal

-Here is the diet the Weston A. Price Foundation recommends for pregnant and nursing mothers
+Here is the diet the Weston A. Price Foundation recommends for pregnant and nursing mothers.
+For further reading, we highly recommend the books Nourishing Traditions and Nourishing Traditions Book of Baby and Child Care, available via our Amazon affiliation.

 - Cod Liver Oil to supply 20,000 IU vitamin A and 2000 IU vitamin D per day.
-Read about why Nourishing Our Children recommends fermented cod liver oil.
+See brand and dosage recommendations.

 - 1 quart (or 32 ounces) whole milk daily, preferably raw and from pasture-fed cows.
 Learn more about raw milk